 - Mandatory Internet Orientation (MIO) – This covers information about your visa status in the US, OU resources, and transportation from the airport to campus.
 You will receive an email (to your OU email address) in late June with instructions to access MIO.

 Take the New Sooner SurveyClick here to complete the New Sooner Survey.
-You must do this before you can schedule your Distance Orientation opening February 2020 (see information below about New Sooner Orientation).
+You must do this before you can be advised and enrolled for fall classes (that process takes place over the summer).

 Should you have questions about this process, email International Admissions at firstname.lastname@example.org.